umbraco/UmbracoDocs/14/umbraco-cms/extending/backoffice-setup/extension-types/header-apps.md

 ## **Button Header App with JS/TS**

-Below you can find an example of how to setup a Header App using the ts file.
+Below you can find an example of how to setup a Header App using the TypeScript file.

 This is a continuation of the above steps from the **Button Header App with Manifest** example.
 We will register a new Header App directly from the .ts file.